 Math Literacy is a preparatory course for college-level general education mathematics and statistics courses that includes content that is relevant for non-STEM majors.
 Topics in this course are presented in context and focus on numeracy, functions, and modeling.
 In addition to algebra topics, this course promotes data literacy and incorporates reading, writing and technology.
 Students will be required to participate in group work and use an online computer assisted program outside of classroom time.

-Prerequisites: A COMPASS Algebra score of 26-45 and a COMPASS prealgebra score of 47-99 or MAT.080 or Mat.090 with a grade of C or better is required to enroll in this course.
+Prerequisites: The appropriate placement exam score or MAT.080 or Mat.090 with a grade of C or better is required to enroll in this course.
 Applicable toward graduation at Sandburg where program structure permits: Not applicable.